mateouma/Math115A-UCLA/README.md

 # Math 115A - UCLA

-A repository of material for Math 115A - Linear Algebra
+A repository of material for Math 115A - [Proof-based] Linear Algebra

 This is to be used solely as reference material.